 INTERNSHIP AND PRACTICUM PROGRAMS

-The goal of Cobb’s School Social Work Internship Program is to train students to function as independent, ethical, and professional school social workers in a school environment which encourages the development of professional identity and fosters competence in the delivery of psychological services.
-The general goal of the internship program is to prepare students who are in the beginning stages of their graduate course work to experience field-based application of their university training and to prepare students who are in the final stages of their graduate course work to function competently and responsibly as a school social.
-Objectives are both to improve proficiency in providing clinical activities with children and adolescents, their parents and teachers, and to enhance the personal and professional qualities necessary to participate cooperatively in the public school domain while being responsive to the needs and skills of the student.
+The goal of Cobb’s School Social Work Internship Program is to train students to function as independent, ethical, and professional school social workers in a school environment which encourages the development of professional identity and fosters competence in the delivery of school social work services.
+The general goal of the internship program is to prepare students to experience field-based application of their university training and to prepare students to function competently and responsibly as a school social work.
 The program allows interns to develop a variety of new skills and to interact with clients from diverse backgrounds.
 Interns will refine competencies in social work assessment, intervention, and consultation.

 ORGANIZATION OF THE INTERNSHIP